 Do I need full coverage?

 Is full coverage worth it?
 That depends.
 Probably the biggest factor to consider is the age of your vehicle.

 Cars begin to lose their value almost right away.
-Edmunds data suggests a new car loses around 10% of its value the moment you leave the lot.
-Over five years your vehicle will depreciate by 15%-25% every year.
+Edmunds data suggests a new car loses around 10 percent of its value the moment you leave the lot.
+Over five years your vehicle will depreciate by 15 percent-25 percent every year.

 This drop in value means that the amount you first paid for your car will likely be more than what the insurance company will pay out should it get severely damaged.

 Deciding whether full coverage makes sense is just a question of math.
 Ask yourself if the age, mileage, or wear and tear on your vehicle mean that the payment you would get from your insurer isn’t worth the extra monthly payments for full coverage.